 What Are The Best Contact Lenses For Night Driving?

 A lot of people have trouble seeing when driving at night, even those who normally have excellent vision during the day time.
-There are many visual obstacles to contend with, and any one of them can make it very hard to see the road ahead of you, and the other cars that are on it.
-For people that wear corrective lenses, further complications in the form of glare and blurred vision can also be a problem.
-The good news is there are ways to minimize these issues and make night time driving less difficult.
+There are many visual obstacles to contend with, and any one of them can make it very hard to see the road ahead of you, other cars and hazards.

 One of the bigger problems with night time driving is having to adjust from darkness to bright lights, and then back again.
 Human eyes adjust to let in more or less light, depending on the light's intensity.
 In dark environments, the pupil opens up wide to allow in as much light as possible.
 In bright environments, it tightens up into a tiny opening, protecting the retina.
 When the headlights from oncoming traffic hit your eye, your pupils close up quickly.
 But after the car passes, it may take some time for them to open up again, leaving you with poor night vision until they readjust.